Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Do we have a Plan B?

-• Who decides when to switch to Plan B?
+• Who decides when we switch to Plan B?

 If you stumble on these questions, you're not alone.
-But now you know where you need to start.
+But now you know where to start.

-(And if you find that you need support to systematically tackle this – that's what we're here for.)
+(And if you realize you need support to tackle this systematically—that's exactly what we do here.)

 Further reading